Reitumetse24/work-readiness-training/README.md

 You can find my CV [here](./CV_Victoria.pdf).
 *(Make sure to upload your CV to the repo as a PDF file named `CV_YourName.pdf`)*

+Situation: I needed a professional CV that effectively showcases my experience, skills, and achievements to potential employers.
+Task: The task was to design a well-structured CV that highlights my qualifications and aligns with industry standards.
+Action: I researched CV formats, tailored sections based on my strengths, and used a clean layout with concise descriptions.
+Result: I created a compelling CV that presents my profile effectively, making me more marketable to recruiters and employers.
 ---

 ## 5. ✅ CV Submission